undoio/addons/reverse_step_map/README.md

 ## Installation

-To install this script you only need to source it in udb:
+To install this script you only need to source it in `udb`:

 ```
-source waht_map/what_map.py
 source reverse_step_map/reverse_step_map.py
 ```